-ID RISK DESCRIPTION EFFECT(S) 279 BBII may be unable to develop grade crossing modifications that meets stakeholder and regulatory requirements within the program schedule.
-Delay to revenue service and associated costs for delay.
-313 Contractor sequencing of early utility location, preliminary design, and foundation construction may result in inefficiencies in construction, redesign, and reduced production rates.
+ID RISK DESCRIPTION EFFECT(S) 314 The contractor may not complete and install signal design including CWT modifications within budget and schedule.
 Delay and additional cost for rework.
-303 Extent of differing site conditions and delays in resolving differing site conditions delays completion of electrification increases program costs.
-Contractor is encountering more DSCs than anticipated and taking longer to resolve.
+313 Contractor's incorrect sequencing of early utility location, preliminary design, final design, foundation construction, and communication of utility information to sub- contractors may result in inefficiencies in construction, redesign, and reduced production rates.
+Delay and additional cost for rework.
+303 Extent of differing site conditions and associated redesign efforts results in delays to the completion of the electrification contract and increases program costs.
 More differing site conditions and longer to resolve.
 Extends construction of foundations and the OCS system and results in less efficient construction of foundations.
 242 Track access does not comply with contract-stipulated work windows.
 Contractor claims for delays, schedule delays and associated costs to owner's representative staff.
 223 Major program elements may not be successfully integrated with existing operations and infrastructure in advance of revenue service.
 Proposed changes resulting from electrification may not be fully and properly integrated into existing system.
 Rework resulting in cost increases and schedule delays 257 Potential that modifications to the PTC database and signal software are not completed in time for cutover and testing.
 Failure to follow the Configuration Management process will result in delays to completing PCEP signal cutovers.
 This could delay milestone completion as well as project substantial completion.
-268 Decisions on stakeholder requested changes to the vehicles (e.g., High Level Doors in lieu of windows as emergency exits) delays revenue service date.
-Delays to completion of construction and additional cost to changes in design.
-14 JPB will delay timely decision to reconfigure seats and upper level doors to comply with FRA waiver denial, resulting in increased cost and delay to RSD.
-Schedule delay.
-Cost increase.
+267 Additional property acquisition is necessitated by change in design.
+New project costs and delays to schedule.
+273 Contractor generates hazardous materials, that necessitates proper removal and disposal in excess of contract allowances and expectations.
+Delay to construction while removing and disposing of hazardous materials resulting in schedule delay, increased construction costs, and schedule delay costs.
+308 Rejection of DVR for ATF and static wires results in cost and schedule impacts to PCEP.
+Delay and delay claims